SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/07-Summary.md

 # In this lesson you learned:

 - There are **eight data types** in JavaScript:
-    - Number
+    - number
     ```js
     let myNumber = 3.14;
     ```
-    - String
+    - ntring
     ```js
     let myString = 'Hello JavaScript!';
     ```
-    - Symbol
+    - symbol
     ```js
     let mySymbol = 'R';
     ```